jrperlic/data-structure-tutorial/2-linked-list.md

 | **size** | `len(llist)` | O(1)
 | **empty** | `if len(llist) == 0:` | O(1)

-_*Note: Inserting at and removing from the middle is slower because the index can't be found without using a loop._
+_*Note: Inserting at and removing from the middle is slower – the middle can't be found without using a loop!_

 ## Example